CAAPIM/apim-charts/charts/gateway/README.md

 ### Production Values Default
 Sample entry that exposes 8443 which is one of the default TLS ports on the API Gateway Note that the service type is ClusterIP which does not receive an external IP address.
 We can make this service accessible by configuring an [ingress resource](#ingress-configuration).
+If direct external access is needed, we can make this service of type NodePort and uncomment the nodePort value.
+Set the nodePort port number to the actual port you want each Kubernetes Worker Node to listen on for the Gateway Service.

 ```
 service: